sharkcz/xtrkcad/app/lib/aareadme.txt

 Copying:

-XTrkCad is copyrighted by Dave Bullis and licensed as free software under the terms of the GNU General Public License which you can find in the file COPYING.
+XTrkCad is copyrighted by Dave Bullis and Martin Fischer and licensed as free software under the terms of the GNU General Public License which you can find in the file COPYING.

 3. Installation on Windows